 The Practice allows limited personal use of the e-mail and internet system.

-The Practice considers that staff may browse the internet or use e-mail within the boundaries of this policy for their own personal use prior to or after their normal working hours or during their lunch break.
+The Practice considers that staff may browse the internet or use e-mail within the boundaries of this policy for their own personal use prior to or after their normal working hours or during their lunch or official break.

 Where there is a necessity to conduct such activities within working hours this should be agreed with your line manager.

-The time of day that staff may use the internet for reasonable personal access should be agreed with their line manager but as a general rule staff should not exceed 1 hour per day for non-work related Internet browsing.
+The time of day that staff may use the internet for reasonable personal access should be agreed with their line manager but as a general rule staff should not exceed their official breaks for non-work related Internet browsing.

 Any misuse of social networking sites which has a negative impact on the Practice - including what might be perceived as online bullying and harassment – may be regarded as a disciplinary offence.